ltebean/IAPDemo/README.md

   }
 }
 ```
-If the transactionId is in the response, then it's a valid transaction, we then insert a record into the transaction table, and tell client it's okay, then, client can clear the saved transaction id.
+From the response, we can verify the transaction, if it's valid, insert a record into the transaction table, and tell client it's okay, then, client can clear the saved transaction id.

 If there's something wrong with the server.
 The client should provide a retry mechanism to verify the saved transaction.